Don't have a boating licence yet, or are you still working on one?

 Would you like to hire a boat abroad without a boating licence?

-France and Italy also make a distinction in whether you sail with your own boat or rent one.
+France and Italy also make a distinction between sailing your own boat and renting one.

 Where You Can Rent Boats Without A Boating Licence